 Other procedure

-Chemical peels, micro-dermabrasion have been reported to be effective when used for very extensive and resistant milia.
+Chemical peels and micro-dermabrasion have been reported to be effective when used for very extensive and resistant milia.
 This will exfoliate the superficial skin and thus the lesion.

 How to Prevent Milia on Face

-The best course of action, of course, is to not get them in the first place.
-Although there are various factors which affect milia formation and you cannot prevent each and every one.
-But since Sun damage is a major contributor to milia formation, so every morning routine must include the application of sunscreen (at least an SPF 30).
+Although various factors affect milia formation, you cannot prevent everyone.
+But since sun damage is a significant contributor to milia formation, every morning routine must include the application of sunscreen (at least an SPF 30).
 Apply after cleansing and moisturizing.

-With a solid routine in place that incorporates daily sun protection, gentle exfoliation at home, and in-clinic extraction as needed, your skin could be smooth, radiant, and milia-free!
+With a solid routine in place that incorporates daily sun protection, gentle exfoliation at home, and in-clinic extraction as needed, your skin can be smooth, radiant, and milia-free!

 Milia doesn’t cause long-term problems.
 If your condition doesn’t improve within a few weeks, however, you may want to follow up with your dermatologist to make sure it is not another skin condition.